orieasterly/portfolio/README.md

 <details>
   <summary><strong>Outcome:</strong></summary>

-  The Yields KPI Dashboard has successfully provided stakeholders with a powerful tool to monitor and optimize production yields.
+  The Yields KPI Dashboard has successfully provided stakeholders with a powerful tool to monitor production yields.
 By combining Power Query and Excel, the project facilitates real-time decision-making and enables a comprehensive comparison of actual yields with established standards.
 The inclusion of historical data allows users to identify trends, anomalies, and areas for improvement in processing yields, ultimately enhancing operational efficiency and product quality.

 </details>